LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 Governance: The Arnault family stays the course under Bernard Arnault.
 Maria Grazia Chiuri joins Fendi, with her first collection expected in February 2026.
 Priority is given to local clients and disciplined allocation, with controlled innovation.
 A global platform that absorbs shocks and prepares for the future.

-His first collection at Fendi is expected in February 2026.
-For Bernard Arnault, Chairman and CEO, this appointment illustrates the continuity of the group.
-It also shows the demand for talent.
-The Roman heritage of the house is also highlighted.
+Her first collection at Fendi is expected in February 2026.
+For Bernard Arnault, chairman and CEO, this appointment illustrates the group’s continuity.
+It also highlights the demand for talent.
+The house’s Roman heritage is also emphasized.

 Dior: artistic director (2016–2024), international recognition.

-Fendi: return to Rome, start of term announced, first collection in 02/2026.
+Fendi: return to Rome, start of mandate announced, first collection in 02/2026.

 Why Now?

-The return to slightly positive growth in Q3 is explained by a more favorable 2024 base.
-Additionally, the normalization of purchasing behaviors also contributes to this trend.
-The price/mix engine is losing steam, while volume and traffic take the lead, particularly in Asia.
-The launches and capsules of the season, the rise of Sephora (the driving force of LVMH’s selective distribution segment) in omnichannel, and the renewal of artistic directions contribute to re-engaging customers.
-In the longer term, the exit from the post-Covid exception makes the sector more sensitive to currency variations and tourist flows, which enhances the appeal of multi-house models capable of absorbing these shocks.
+The return to slightly positive growth in Q3 is explained by a friendlier 2024 base.
+In addition, the normalization of buying behaviors also contributes to this trend.
+The price/mix driver is waning, while volume and traffic are taking over, particularly in Asia.
+Fall launches and capsules, the rise of Sephora (the engine of LVMH’s selective retailing segment) in omnichannel, and the renewal of artistic directions help re-engage customers.
+In the longer term, exiting the post-Covid exception makes the sector more sensitive to currency swings and tourist flows, which increases the appeal of multi-house models able to absorb these shocks.

 The Fashion & Leather Goods Signal

-Fashion & Leather Goods remains the compass of the sector.
-While the activity still declines by 2% organically, the sequential dynamic (–9% → –2%) is the main weak signal observed by the market.
-The houses Louis Vuitton and Dior maintain their attraction power, including on rationed ‘entry-level’ lines.
-Moreover, they exert a strong attraction on exceptional pieces.
-The fine management of volumes protects desirability while supporting the recovery.
+Fashion & Leather Goods remains the sector’s compass.
+Although activity still falls 2% organically, the sequential dynamic (–9% → –2%) is the main early signal observed by the market.
+Louis Vuitton and Dior maintain their pull, including on rationed entry-level lines.
+They also exert strong attraction on exceptional pieces.
+Fine volume management preserves desirability while supporting the recovery.

-Selective Distribution shows +7% organically in Q3, driven by Sephora (the driving force of LVMH’s selective distribution segment).
-The omni-channel format progresses, with profitability improved by the quality of the assortment and by a policy of services (diagnostics, personalization) that broadens the average basket.
-In a more sensitive price environment, the brand remains an acquisition vector.
-Furthermore, it serves as a trend laboratory for the group’s ecosystem.
+Selective Retailing posts +7% organic growth in Q3, driven by Sephora (the engine of LVMH’s selective retailing segment).
+The omnichannel format progresses, with improved profitability thanks to assortment quality and a services policy (diagnostics, personalization) that broadens average basket size.
+In a more price-sensitive environment, the chain remains an acquisition vector.
+It also serves as a trend laboratory for the group’s ecosystem.

 Timeline and Method